clulab/releases/emnlp2019-masking/nn/README.md

 ```

-*: for pytorch instinstallation get the right command from the pytorch [homepage](https://pytorch.org/) based on your OS and configs.
+*: These are for installing pytorch.
+You should get the right command from the pytorch [homepage](https://pytorch.org/) based on your OS and configs.

 To train on FEVER, run the following command in the folder `pytorch/` :